MattTriano/analytics_data_where_house/README.md

 * a PostgreSQL + PostGIS database as the data warehouse,
 * a pgAdmin4 database administration interface,
 * Airflow components to orchestrate tasks (note: uses a LocalExecutor),
-* dbt to manage data transformation and cleaning tasks, serve and facilitate search of the data dictionary and catalog, and
+* dbt to manage data transformation and cleaning tasks, serve and facilitate search of the data dictionary and catalog,
+* great_expectations to ensure data meets  and
 * custom python code that makes it easy to implement an ELT pipeline for [any other table hosted by Socrata](http://www.opendatanetwork.com/).

 ## Motivation